-Flores is your starting-point for the mysterious Maya ruins, such as Tikal and Yaxha, located deep in the jungle.
+Flores is your starting-point for the mysterious Maya ruins, such as Tikal and Yaxhá, located deep in the jungle.
 Without a doubt, a highlight during your one week in Guatemala itinerary.
-I recommend that you travel straight to Tikal this evening, and spend the night in one of the three hotels, located inside the National Park.
+I recommend that you travel straight to Tikal this evening, and spend the night in one of the three hotels, located inside the national park.
 This way you are able to wake up very early the next day and see the sunrise from temple number 4.
 After your visit, travel to the town of Flores and spend the night there.

-Tikal is arguably one of the most visited destinations in Guatemala.
+Tikal is one of the most visited destinations in Guatemala.
 Because of its mysterious atmosphere, and location in the dense jungle, I think it is one of the most impressive archaeological Maya sites.
 You’ll be able to observe an ancient Maya city, with ruins of pyramids and palaces in a beautiful jungle environment, while being surrounded by countless monkeys, coatis, butterflies and birds.
 Tikal is best to be explored with a professional guide, making sure you get the maximum out of your trip.
 Interested in reading more about a day tour to Tikal?
 Read the full article about Tikal Guatemala here.

 Do you want to know more about beautiful Guatemala.
 Check out my extensive travel guide with the best things to do in Guatemala, tips for off the beaten track destinations, gastronomic and cultural experiences.
-Including a special section about hotels, best traveling time and safety.

-Flores is a small town/island, located at the Petén Itzá lake, connected to the mainland by a bridge.
+Flores is a small town, located at the Petén Itzá lake, connected to the mainland by a bridge.
 There are so many colorful houses and doors, what makes it a picture heaven!
 Flores used to be an old maya city called Tayasal.
 It was one of the last independent cities during the Spanish conquest but was unfortunately destroyed completely afterwards.
 Nowadays you can discover the colonial town (built by the spanish on the former Maya city) and enjoy the boulevard with many rooftop restaurants and shops.
 The history makes your visit even more interesting.

 Traveling from Antigua to Flores

-Guatemala city – last day of your 1 week Guatemala itinerary
+Guatemala City – last day of your 1 week Guatemala itinerary

-After your visit to Tikal or Yaxha, fly back to Guatemala city with Tag airlines.
+After your visit to Tikal or Yaxhá, fly back to Guatemala city with Tag airlines.
 If you have a morning flight, spend the afternoon in the Museo the Antropologia – Munae and have a stroll through zona 4.
 A nice neighborhood, with many great restaurants.
-If you are up for a gastronomic experience: make a reservation at restaurant Flor de Lis, by a former Noma alumni.
-A 6 or 8 course tasting menu takes you on a journey through Guatemala, with local ingredients and corresponding stories.
+If you are up for a gastronomic experience, make a reservation at restaurant Flor de Lis, by a former Noma alumni.
+A 6- or 8-course tasting menu takes you on a journey through Guatemala, with local ingredients and corresponding stories.
 It’s not cheap but believe me, it’s so worth it and a great way to finish your 1 week Guatemala itinerary.